chauvindev/kotlin-dice-tray/README.md

 <img src="https://img.shields.io/maven-central/v/dev.chauvin/kotlin-dice-tray">

 Kotlin Dice Tray is a small Multiplatform library which allows you to create and roll dice.
 It is meant to be simple to use yet flexible.
 For this reason, it provides shortcuts to many standard dice (e.g., d20, d6), while also giving the user the ability to create their own dice.
-Kotlin Dice Tray also provides both synchronous die rolls and coroutine support.

 ## Installation
 Kotlin Dice Tray is on MavenCentral and can be added to your project as follows: